...or see pricing

 In Norway, parents of infants and young children report that they attempt to and prefer to speak with a doctor on the same day that their children get sick.
 They want to make sure that the sickness isn’t serious, and get advice on the best way to treat them.

-If they can’t get an appointment with their GP on the day-of, they’ll go to a private or public emergency room.
+If they can’t get an appointment with their PCP on the day-of, they’ll go to a private or public emergency room.
 The same has been found in research conducted through the Oslo ER system.
-Nearly half of patients had attempted to get an appointment with their family GP before going to the ER, according to an article published by the Scandinavian Journal of Primary Health Care.
+Nearly half of patients had attempted to get an appointment with their family PCP before going to the ER, according to an article published by the Scandinavian Journal of Primary Health Care.

 A serious threat

 There are many reasons to believe that the use of private video-doctor services will grow a lot in Norway when we compile the Swedish statistics and the study done through the Oslo ER system.
-Such a development would be a serious threat to the gatekeeper role of General Practitioners.
+Such a development would be a serious threat to the gatekeeper role of primary care physicians.

-If younger generations don’t think that it’s useful or necessary to turn to a GP but go straight to a private video-doctor instead, they run the risk of never building a relationship with their GP.
+If younger generations don’t think that it’s useful or necessary to turn to a PCP but go straight to a private video-doctor instead, they run the risk of never building a relationship with their PCP.

-The necessary formalities that allow GPs to offer video appointments are already taken care of in Norway, as well as in most countries that support telemedicine.
+The necessary formalities that allow PCPs to offer video appointments are already taken care of in Norway, as well as in most countries that support telemedicine.

-At the same time, GPs are getting more and more patients, and they have limited time to try out new tools.
-Some GPs have, nevertheless, gone ahead and found innovative ways to organize video appointments, like setting aside video-hours, among other things.
+At the same time, PCPs are getting more and more patients, and they have limited time to try out new tools.
+Some PCPs have, nevertheless, gone ahead and found innovative ways to organize video appointments, like setting aside video-hours, among other things.

-Video-doctors have challenged general practitioners.
-If general practitioners also offer appointments over video, they can overcome this challenge and secure their gatekeeper role in the digital era.
+Video-doctors have challenged primary care physicians.
+If primary care physicians also offer appointments over video, they can overcome this challenge and secure their gatekeeper role in the digital era.